dianapatrong/dumbledore-points/README.md

 The **House Cup** was a yearly award given at _**Hogwarts School of Witchcraft and Wizardry**_; it was given at the end of the school year to the house with the most **House Points**.
-This Slack application was developed to simulate the **House Cup** within your workspace, you can points to your teammates or colleagues  for taking time to help you out but also you can take them away if they did something not cool, like enter a meeting 10 minutes late.
+This Slack application was developed to simulate the **House Cup** within your workspace, you can give points to your teammates or colleagues  for taking time to help you out but also you can take them away if they did something not cool, like enter a meeting 10 minutes late.

 **Let the games begin!**